Corrected question: Does Work allows us to become aware of ourselves?

 —Hegel is the one who has best theorized the awareness of work.
 For Hegel, work is anthropogenic: it makes man

 man.
 Confronted with reality, man distinguishes the in-itself (that is to say the real) from the forme (what he thinks is the real).
 And better, by the action,

 that is to say work, the consciousness becomes aware of itself.
 The desire of transformation of the nature is manifested by the work.

 —Work even makes it possible to look after its conscience: “Work moves away from us three great evils: boredom, vice and need Voltaire in Candide.

 Through work, man spares his conscience, man spares himself from evils,

-the work thus guarantees to take conscience of oneself and to keep its
+the work thus guarantees to take the conscience of oneself and to keep its conscience intact.

 II.
 But work could also make him lose his self-awareness